Press enter to skip the top menu

 Retrieving individual values

 In listing 1 above we extracted data from the object using the toString() method.
-This was fine for getting all of the data from the object qucikly.
+This was fine for getting all of the data from the object quickly.
 On the other hand if we wanted individual items such as the ird number or the gross pay, it would be difficult to extract them from the toString() method.

 In order to retrieve individual items we use the methods from lines 17 to 36.